aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 ]);
 ```

-On the second line, we're creating a fake LDAP user who will be signing into our application.
+On the second line, we're creating our fake LDAP user who will be signing into our application.
 You'll notice that we assign the attributes that are inside of our `sync_attributes`
 specified inside of our `config/auth.php` file, as well as the users `objectguid`.

+> If you're using OpenLDAP, the `objectguid` field may be `entryUUID` or `uid`.

+This is a good place to test attribute synchronization.

+---

 ```php
 $fake->actingAs($user);